Commission Staff Working Document on the application of State Aid Rules to schemes supporting the Seal of Excellence

 The Community of Madrid is granting financial aid for Seal of Excellence holders from Phase 2 of the Horizon 2020 SME Instrument.
 Monobeneficiary Seal of Excellence holders who did not yet receive funding in the regional priority areas i.e. nanotechnology, advanced materials, industrial and space technologies; health, biotechnology, water and agri-food; energy, environment and transport (including aeronautics) and ICT.
 This aid is funded by the ESI Funds and will be available until funds run out.

-Opportunity for Seal of Excellence holders to present project to potential investors
+Business Support Opportunity for Seal of Excellence Holders

 Perspectives for Research and Innovation Strategies for Smart Specialisation in the wider context of the Europe 2020 Growth Strategy